Dear BIS Community,

-In the IT Department we frequently get requests for advice in purchasing a laptop that will serve your child well for school use.
-This article will try to help you in selecting a laptop.
+In the IT Department, we frequently get requests for advice on purchasing a laptop that will serve your child well for school use.
+The purpose of this article is to help you choose a device that will our Device Minimum Requirments.

 Please also refer to the official laptop policy and requirements document: BIS 1:1 Laptop Program Policy